NBA : Wes Unseld dies, 'rookie' of the year and NBA MVP in 1969

 13 professional seasons

-Unseld, what played his 13 years of professionalism in the same team, the Bullets, managed to be elected ‘rookie of the year’ and Most Valuable Player (MVP) the same season, something that only Wilt Chamberlain had achieved to date.
+Unseld, what played his 13-year career on the same team, the Bullets, managed to be voted ‘Rookie of the Year’ and Most Valuable Player (MVP) the same season, something that only Wilt Chamberlain had achieved so far.